alvira-singhodiya/Weather-app/README.md

 - Shows **Air Quality Index (AQI)** based on particulate matter (PM10).
 - Users can input any **city or country** to get weather information.

+## How to run this project:
+-Clone the repository to your local machine.
+-Obtain a free API key from WeatherAPI.
+-Upon running the project, enter your API key when prompted.

 ## Technologies Used:
 - **HTML**: For the structure of the webpage.
 - **CSS**: For styling and responsiveness.